mattcarlotta/iMessageDeleteCaches/README.md

 Otherwise, you can type "n" or "N" to abort the script and restart manually.

-*Note: If you type an invalid character, then that will abort the script!
-Wait a few seconds and it will restart the script for you!
+*Note: If you type an invalid character, then that will temporarily stop the script!
+Wait a few seconds and it will restart on its own!

 ```
 Changelog: